Escalade Announces Quarterly Dividend of $0.14 per Share

-Evansville, Ind., Nov.
-05, 2020 (GLOBE NEWSWIRE) -- Escalade, Incorporated ( ESCA) announced today that its board of directors has declared a quarterly dividend of $0.14 per share.
+EVANSVILLE, Ind., Nov.
+5, 2020 /PRNewswire/ -- Escalade, Incorporated (NASDAQ: ESCA) announced today that its board of directors has declared a quarterly dividend of $0.14 per share.
 The dividend is payable on December 14, 2020 to shareholders of record as of December 7, 2020.

+- Warning!
+GuruFocus has detected 5 Warning Signs with NAS:ESCA.
+Click here to check it out.

 Escalade is a leading manufacturer and marketer of sporting goods products sold worldwide.
 To obtain more information on the Company and its products, visit our website at: www.EscaladeInc.com or contact Patrick Griffin, Vice President of Corporate Development & Investor Relations at 812/467-1358.